History & Images

 Charles T. Cook home in Elberon, 1885.
 He was president of Tiffany & Co.
 The house cost $30,000 to build.

-“Aladdin’s Palace” Elberon mansion at the foot of Park Avenue.
-The “House of Many Gables” was built in 1881 for Cornelius K. Garrison (1809-1885), an early transportation tycoon.
-In 1900, Solomon Guggenheim (the fabulous NYC museum namesake) acquired the property for his daughter who lived there until 1936.
+Designed and built by Cornelius K. Garrison in 1881.
+A mayor of San Francisco and early transportation tycoon, he died in 1885.
+Solomon Guggenheim (the fabulous NYC museum namesake) acquired the property in 1900 for his daughter who lived there until 1936.

 Also called “The Towers.”
 The house was torn down in 1940.